Khloe Kardashian Sucks On A Lollipop In Skintight Cycling Shorts In New Photos

 As The Inquisitr reported this week, Kim Kardashian’s little sister gave her millions of Instagram followers a good look at her rock-hard abs as she posted a close-up photo of her torso to the social media site on August 1.

-The snap showed the star flashing her very toned middle for the whole world to see while rocking a white cropped sweater that promoted sister Kylie Jenner’s skincare range, Kylie Skin.
+The snap showed the star flashing her very toned middle for the whole world to see while sporting a white cropped sweater that promoted sister Kylie Jenner’s skincare range, Kylie Skin.

 She’s opened up about her impressive and tough workout routine multiple times in the past and also spoke out about her post-baby weight loss after giving birth to baby True last year.